 Ice & water shield is also known as ice barrier, ice protection, ice dam membrane, and ice dam protection.
 It’s like the Prince of the roofing world (maybe it also has a symbol).

-Also, a good roofer will almost always put ice & water shield in the valleys of your roof, and in some cases it should be installed along the eaves as well.
-Although not common practice amongst most roofers, a great roofer will install ice & water shield around skylights, chimneys, plumbing, heat vents, and ventilation caps – anything that penetrates the roof deck.
+In addition to installing it along the edge of the overhangs (about 6-9 feet up the roof), a good roofer will almost always put ice & water shield in the valleys of your roof, and in some cases it should be installed along the eaves as well.
+Although most roofers don’t know or bother to do it, a great roofer will install ice & water shield around skylights, chimneys, plumbing, heat vents, and ventilation caps – anything that penetrates the roof deck.
 He’ll put the material on whatever he’s trying to seal, and will cut it at corners or curves in a way that creates a leak-proof barrier.
 Traditional flashing (aluminum or galvanized steel) will then cover this “sub-flashing” made from the ice & water shield.

-As an ice dam removal guy, I’d also recommend that ice & water shield be installed on any shallow portions of a roof that have less than a 4:12 pitch.
+As a longtime ice dam removal pro, I’d also recommend that ice & water shield be installed on any shallow portions of a roof that have less than a 4:12 pitch.
 Those less-steep parts are more likely to collect snow and ice, and it’s easier for water to pool up if an ice dam forms.

 As mentioned above, an “overachieving” roofer might go the extra mile and install even more ice & water shielding.
 Be sure to ask each roofer you’re considering, how much ice & water shielding he installs.
 If the company installs more than the bare minimum (i.e. 24-inches past the nearest interior wall) you’re probably dealing with a solid roofer.
 But even a solid roofer may not know how best to leak-proof a home in ice dam country.
 A general rule is that more ice & water shield is better than less.